someobserver/recurgence/math/09-recurgent-field-equations/03-attractors-and-transitions/index.md

 3. **Power Spectrum Analysis:**
    Decomposition of coherence fluctuations into frequency components, with temperature proportional to integrated spectral power.

-The semantic temperature formalism thus completes the thermodynamic structure of Recurgent Field Theory, unifying the treatment of structural and fluctuation-driven dynamics in the evolution of meaning.
+The semantic temperature formalism thus rounds out the thermodynamic structure of Recurgent Field Theory, bringing together the treatment of structural and fluctuation-driven dynamics in the evolution of meaning.

 ---